 “These private collection companies are paid on commission [to the tune of 25%], so they’re going to push the limits to maximize revenue,” says Brad Paladini, a tax attorney with Paladini Law.

-The bottom line is that private collection companies don’t care if they ruin your financial future.
+The bottom line is that private debt collection companies don’t care if they ruin your financial future, which is why they are not hesitant to suggest terrible payment options.

 “These private collectors only care about what they can get out of you right now,” says Anthony Parent, a lawyer and managing partner of IRSMedic.com.
 “They hope to rattle you so deeply that you panic and do something you otherwise wouldn’t do if you had a real advocate on your side.
-Dipping into retirement to pay your taxes can be dangerous, especially when you’re close to retirement.”
+Dipping into retirement to cover tax debts can be dangerous, especially when you’re close to retirement.”

 “When the Internal Revenue Service (IRS) comes knocking on your door, it can be the scariest time in your life,” says former IRS Revenue Officer Nicole Christopher.
 She and her partner, Norma Swink, served as IRS collections officers before starting their own company, Your Tax Remedy.